Schroedinger-Hat/community/community-membership.md

   - Authoring or reviewing PRs on GitHub.
 At least one PR must be **merged**
   - Filling or commenting on issues on GitHub
   - Contributing to project, or community discussion (e.g. meetings, Discord)
-- Have read the contributor guide # TODO
+- Have read the contributor guide
 - Sponsored by 2 members
-- Open an issue against the # TODO
+- Open an issue against this repository
   - Ensure your sponsors are @mentioned on the issue
   - Complete every item on the checklist
 - Have your sponsoring reviewers reply confirmation of sponsorship: `+1`